 Fake Healthy Foods That Are Not Good for You

 Most people have a very stereotypical point of view in terms of what is healthy and what isn’t.
 However, you will find that foods you think are healthy and good for you are not as great as you think.
-In this post, we will cover the “fake healthy foods” and reason why these healthy foods that are bad for you called fake foods.
+In this post, we will cover the “fake healthy foods” and reasons why these healthy foods are bad for you called fake foods.

 List of Top 5 Healthy Foods Bad for You

 Most breakfast cereals are full of sugar.
 These cereals usually advertise the nutritional value of the cereal.
 However, if the cereal is high in sugar, then the other nutritional benefits are really of no value.
 It is important to buy cereal that is low in sugar and high in Fiber.